karussell/graphhopper-native-image/Readme.md

 # Description

 [GraphHopper](https://github.com/graphhopper/graphhopper) is a fast and memory efficient Java routing engine, released under Apache License 2.0.
-By default it uses OpenStreetMap and GTFS data, but it can import other data sources.

 It runs on Android and iOS, i.e. it calculates the routes on the device without internet access.
-But there are a couple of problems with each approach:
+There are a couple of problems with each approach:

  * GraphHopper [mostly already works on Android](https://github.com/graphhopper/graphhopper/tree/master/android) but Android does not support the latest Java.
 Even Java 8 is not really well supported.
 This forces us to stay on old dependencies for our `core` module and also on Java7 features.
 Android additionally limits the area one process can mmap.
 This is ugly because it is an arbitrary limit at ~1.5GB hardcoded in the sources although the devices usually have more and there is no such limit for native applications.
  * There is an [iOS port](https://github.com/graphhopper/graphhopper-ios/) using j2objc, but maintaining this port is not trivial.
 And so this port is not up-to-date.

-# Solutions

- * Rewrite in Kotlin that can target iOS and Android and even JavaScript.
-But this is a huge work and on Android one needs an additional Kotlin dependency.
- * GraalVM looks promising and could help us to develop a native library that could be included on iOS and Android.
+There are a couple of solutions described in [this issue](https://github.com/graphhopper/graphhopper/issues/1940).

-And this repository is about the GraalVM option.
-Or at least to get a native library working for now on currently supported platforms like Linux.
+And this repository is about the GraalVM option: get a native library working on Android, see the "mobile native" section.

+As a side effect of this experiment we can easily create a native image with nearly no startup overhead, see the "web native" section.

 # Mobile Native